At a Glance

 MPV Pattern Platelet Count Possible Interpretation

-High MPV (>11.5 fL) Low platelet count (<150,000/µL) Platelets may be getting destroyed or consumed, with the marrow releasing larger young platelets
+High (>11.5 fL) Low (<150K/µL) Platelets may be getting destroyed or consumed; bone marrow releasing larger young platelets

-High MPV (>11.5 fL) High platelet count (>450,000/µL) May suggest increased platelet production and requires clinical context
+High (>11.5 fL) High (>450K/µL) May suggest increased platelet production; requires clinical context

-High MPV may be seen when the body is replacing platelets more rapidly.
-This can occur when platelets are being destroyed, consumed, or turned over more quickly than usual.
-In some situations, high MPV may also be associated with inflammatory states or recovery after bleeding.
+High MPV may be seen when the body is replacing platelets more rapidly — for example when platelets are being destroyed, consumed, or turned over more quickly than usual.
+In some situations it may also reflect inflammatory states or recovery after bleeding.

 • Increased platelet turnover